 Suffering with back pain?
 You’re not alone – in the UK 50 million working days are lost each year due to back pain.

 Osteopathy is a safe and effective treatment for many types of back pain.
-Read on to learn more about how I can help or call 020 8520 5268.
+To make an appointment call 020 8520 5268 or Book Online.

 Back pain is usually caused by muscle or joint problems such as: